 In connection with FHI's initial public offering ("IPO") in August 2016, in which BNPP sold approximately 17% of its interest in FHI, BNPP announced its intent to sell a controlling interest in FHI, including its wholly-owned subsidiary FHB, over time, subject to market conditions and other considerations.
 On April 1, 2016, a series of reorganization transactions (the "Reorganization Transactions") were undertaken to facilitate the IPO.
 As part of the Reorganization Transactions, FHI, which was then known as BancWest Corporation ("BancWest"), formed a new bank holding company, BancWest Holding Inc. ("BWHI"), a Delaware corporation and a direct wholly-owned subsidiary of BancWest, and contributed 100% of its interest in Bank of the West ("BOW"), as well as other assets and liabilities not related to FHB, to BWHI.
 Following the contribution of BOW to BWHI, BancWest distributed its interest in BWHI to BNPP.
-After the Reorganization Transactions, the continuing business of BancWest consisted of its investment in FHB and the financial operations, assets, and liabilities of BancWest related to FHB.
-BancWest, the sole, direct owner of FHB following the Reorganization Transactions, changed its name to "First Hawaiian, Inc."
+As part of these transactions, BancWest amended its certificate of incorporation to change its name to "First Hawaiian, Inc.", with First Hawaiian Bank remaining as the only direct wholly-owned subsidiary of FHI.

 On July 1, 2016, in order to comply with the Board of Governors of the Federal Reserve System's requirement (under Regulation YY) applicable to BNPP that a foreign banking organization with \$50 billion or more in U.S. non-branch assets as of June 30, 2015 establish a U.S. intermediate holding company and hold its interest in the substantial majority of its U.S. subsidiaries through the intermediate holding company by July 1, 2016, FHI became an indirect subsidiary of BNP Paribas USA, Inc. ("BNP Paribas USA"), BNPP's U.S. intermediate holding company.
-As part of that reorganization, BNPP effected the sale of all shares of FHI to a direct subsidiary of BNP Paribas USA, BancWest Corporation ("BWC").
+As part of that reorganization, FHI became a direct wholly-owned subsidiary of BancWest Corporation ("BWC"), a direct wholly-owned subsidiary of BNP Paribas USA.

 On August 4, 2016, FHI's common stock began trading on the NASDAQ Global Select Market under the ticker symbol "FHB".
 On August 9, 2016, the IPO of 24,250,000 shares of FHI common stock, which included the full exercise of the underwriters' option to purchase an additional 3,163,043 shares, at \$23.00 per share was completed.
-On February 17, 2017, a secondary offering of 28,750,000 shares of FHI common stock, which included the full exercise of the underwriters' option to purchase an additional 3,750,000 shares, at \$32.00 per share was completed.
+On February 17, 2017, a secondary offering of 28,750,000 shares of FHI common stock, which included the full exercise of the underwriters' option to purchase an additional 3,250,000 shares, at \$32.00 per share was completed.
 FHI did not receive any of the proceeds from the sales of shares by BNPP.
 Following the secondary offering and exercise of the underwriters' option to purchase additional shares in February 2017, BNPP beneficially owned approximately 62% of FHI's common stock.
-BNPP continued to beneficially own approximately 62% of FHI's common stock as of March 31, 2017.
+BNPP continued to beneficially own approximately 62% of FHI's common stock as of June 30, 2017.